primitivefinance/v1-amm-spec/README.md

 # primitive-amm

 Derivative focused AMM for the Primitive Protocol.
+Optimized to reduce slippage and offer higher greek leverage using underlying token deposits.